Teyras/MT/text/chapters/110_analysis.md

 access to external memory.
 Also, there are many factors to take into account when running them in a virtualized environment, making their evaluation too complicated for this experiment.
-Parallel tasks typically require a dedicated machine with a multicore CPU that should not be used by other measurements.
+Parallel tasks typically require a dedicated machine with a multi-core CPU that should not be used by other measurements.
 Finally, we do not have to be concerned with the stability of measurements for assignments that are not graded with respect to measured time.

 It is also worth noting that being CPU or memory bound is a characteristic of the submitted program and not the assignment.
-In many tasks, the students can choose the degree of the memory-speed tradeoff they want to make (for example, the number of intermediate results stored in a lookup table to avoid recalculation).
+In many tasks, the students can choose the degree of the memory-speed trade-off they want to make (for example, the number of intermediate results stored in a lookup table to avoid recalculation).
 Also, students might choose to solve problems intended e.g., as CPU-bound with memory-bound programs.